slopate/ESP32-Sensors-and-Wifi-in-Max/README.md

  separation force (how much the boids want to repel from each other), a cohesion force (how attracted the boids are to each other), a speed limit (the maximum speed of the boids), and a point of attraction (where the boids are attracted to on an XY plane).

+The wiring is relatively simple.
+The ESP32 is powered with 3.3 volts via a battery connected to a breadboard, going out to the ESP32.
+The breadboard also powers all of the sensors, which are connected with one end to power and the other to analog input pins on the ESP 32.
+I'm using analog input pins 32, 33, and 34 since these are ADC1 pins which don't conflict with the ESP32's WiFi connectiveity.
+ADC2 pins can cause issues when used in conjunction with WiFi.